57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 ### 3.3 Search

-Pinecone Database empowers users to perform scalable Approximate Nearest Neighbor (ANN) searches quickly and accurately, excels with both sparse and dense vector support, allowing for mixed searches in a singular index.
+Pinecone empowers users to perform scalable ANN searches quickly and accurately, excels with both sparse and dense vector support, allowing for mixed searches in a singular index.
 This hybrid approach combines semantic depth with keyword precision for improved relevance and accuracy in results.